weixian-zhang/FoodTruckJunkie/README.md

     * And/or 3rd-party SaaS-based WAF to inspect traffic before routing traffic to web app and more
   * Re-architect - another option could be to re-architect the design to use services that can be deployed in VNet.
     Example App Service Environment, Integrated Service Environment
-  * Adopt and industrial security benchmarks to harden Azure environment.
-For example Azure CIS
+  * Adopt industrial security benchmarks to harden Azure environment for example Azure CIS

 ### Establishing Security Business Requirements